Back to California

 Limits and Unknowns

-• Does not specify when the new fines will start.
+• The bill does not specify how the increased fines will be enforced.

 Bill History